An obstetric ultrasound can provide insight into the baby’s health and growth. We offer both 3D and 4D imaging with results read on site.

 At Valley Perinatal, we understand this concern—we have been helping mothers for years achieve better outcomes with their high-risk pregnancies.
 That is why we don’t make you wait for results when having your obstetric ultrasound at our office.
 We make sure you are comfortable and get your results in a timely manner.

 At Valley Perinatal, we offer 3D/4D obstetric ultrasounds along with state-of-the-art ultrasound imaging technology with superior image quality and diagnostic capabilities.
 The services provided with this technology ensure that your needs are met.
-Every examination is completed by a sonographer who is required to be ARDMS certified and is fully trained on the latest digital ultrasound technology.
+Every examination is completed by an ARDMS certified sonographer, who is fully trained on the latest digital ultrasound technology.
 Your exam is then reviewed by one of our Board Certified physicians.
 The results are promptly shared with you and sent to your physician.

 Advancements in ultrasound technology have required our team to be highly specialized in ultrasound imaging.
 To match the continuous growth of this technology, our providers are supported with continuing education and training.
 Therefore, you can feel confident that you are given the best care possible.